eirikhanasand/iikg2001/exam/exam21.md

 4. Defense in depth.

 ## Question 22
 There are several code auditing strategies.
-To which of the strategies below does the following activity best belong to?
+To which of the strategies below does the following activity best belong to?<br/>
-"Analyze the source code directly, e.g., by tracing inputs, to gain understanding of the application and find vulnerabilities."
+"Analyze the source code directly, e.g., by tracing inputs, to gain understanding of the application and find vulnerabilities."<br/>
 Select one alternative:

 1. Code comprehension